isotopp/isotopp.github.io/_posts/2020-06-10-where-do-the-joins-go.md

 At some point I was like:

 > K> I get the feeling that the answer is "we are looking at each event in a self-contained fashion.
 One event is one Transaction."
-> K> So an order event is self-contained and does not need to refer to other orders or other facts.
+> So an order event is self-contained and does not need to refer to other orders or other facts.
-> K> It contains all data necessary to fulfull the order.
+> It contains all data necessary to fulfull the order.
 It also means "Fuck you, reporting."
-> K> And that is where your data lake comes in.
+> And that is where your data lake comes in.
 >
 > L> I wasn’t kidding.
 >
 > K> "Why is it called data lake?"
 "Because this is where we drown our problems in hardware and petabytes"
-> K> Unfortunately, book keeping is stateful and cannot look at individual orders, it is all about aggregation.
+> Unfortunately, book keeping is stateful and cannot look at individual orders, it is all about aggregation.
-> K> I also get the feeling that is where the blockchain bros come in.
+> I also get the feeling that is where the blockchain bros come in.
-> K> "by turning your event stream into a sequence of chained and signed blocks you get guarantees of losslessness"
+> "by turning your event stream into a sequence of chained and signed blocks you get guarantees of losslessness"
 >
 > L> Blockchain == storage.
 >